mattcarlotta/nvi/CONTRIBUTING.md

 ## Testing

-We use [Jest with Enzyme](https://jestjs.io/docs/en/getting-started) to write tests.
+We use [Node Assert](https://nodejs.org/docs/latest-v18.x/api/assert.html) to write tests.
 Run our test suite with this command:

 ```
 npm run test